 Describe your role and what you like about it:

 I’m truly blessed in my role.
 I get to meet talented individuals who have a dream to start their own business.
 I love being able to help them navigate the rules and regulations as they’re starting and being a resource for them to lean on when they have questions and concerns.
 It’s exciting to watch them grow and hire.
 Looking at just downtown St. Catharines there are a few businesses that I worked with closely and seeing them succeed is the highlight of my role!
-I’m currently working with a client to help them draft a pitch for the upcoming Ignite Pitch Series with the GNCC.
+I’ve also had the chance to work with clients on crafting their pitches for the 1Awards by FirstOntario, as well as the Ignite Pitch Series by GNCC (Greater Niagara Chamber of Commerce).

 Please give us an idea of what types of related things you’ve been doing prior to your current position: